cmu-psych-fms/wildfire/README.md

 files as a way to observe previous game play as an aid to such analysis.

 A mission log file contains a sequence of textual representations of Common Lisp lists.
-The first element (car) of each list is a Comomon Lisp keyword describing the kind of record it represents, one of the following
+The first element (car) of each list is a Common Lisp keyword describing the kind of record it represents, one of the following

     :metadata
     :update-request-from-client